3.6 Routines Q-T

 ManufacturerID manufacturerID, /* manufacturer ID of token */

 TokenEntry * buffer); /* buffer for returned token */ This routine loads the specified token's **TokenEntry** structure into a passed buffer.
-The returned error flag will be *true* if the token was not found, *false* otherwise.
+The returned Boolean will be *true* if the token was found, *false* otherwise.
 Pass this routine the following:

 tokenChars - The four token characters that identify the token database entry.
 Create this dword from the four characters with the macro TOKEN_CHARS.